-It is likely that you are familiar with these audio jacks as they have been around for many years.
-Just plug in your headphones or microphone and you are good to go.
-Each audio jack should be color-coded or have the relevant symbol next to it.
+You probably already know about these audio jacks, because they’ve been around for many years.
+You just plug in your headphones or microphone and you’re good to go.
+Each audio jack should be color-coded or marked with the appropriate symbol.

 Laptop SD card reader port

-Many devices use SD (secure digital) cards these days, such as phones, tablets, cameras, and more.
-You will find many laptops have either an SD or mini SD port or slot for these cards.
-You may have to use an adapter if the card you are using doesn’t fit.
+Today, many devices use SD (Secure Digital) cards, such as phones, tablets, cameras and more.
+Many laptops have either a SD or a mini SD port or slot for these cards.
+You may need to use an adapter if the card you’re using doesn’t fit.

-When you have an SD card reader port on your laptop, it is very easy for you to plug in the card from your phone, tablet, or camera and quickly transfer images and video from these devices.
+If you’ve a SD card reader port on your laptop, you can easily plug in the card from your phone, tablet, or camera and quickly transfer pictures and videos from these devices.

 Laptop thunderbolt port

-A Thunderbolt port looks identical to a USB type C port.
-Nevertheless, the standards are different.
-With the latest Thunderbolt 3 standard, you can transfer data at a much higher rate than with USB type C. With Thunderbolt 3, you can transfer data at up to 40 Gb per second.
+A Thunderbolt port looks the same as a USB Type-C port.
+Yet the standards are different.
+With the latest Thunderbolt 3 standard, you can transfer data at a much higher speed than with USB Type-C. With Thunderbolt 3, you can transfer data at up to 40 Gb per second.

-You can use a Thunderbolt 3 port on your laptop for USB type C applications.
-The manufacturer of your laptop should tell you that you have a Thunderbolt 3 port.
-Usually, there is a lightning bolt icon next to the port.
-You will need a special Thunderbolt 3 cable to take advantage of the faster data transfer.
+You can use a Thunderbolt 3 port on your laptop for USB Type C applications.
+Your laptop’s manufacturer should tell you that you’ve a Thunderbolt 3 port.
+There’s usually a lightning bolt icon next to the port.
+You’ll need a special Thunderbolt 3 cable to take advantage of the faster data transfer.

-After reading this guide, you should be able to identify all of the ports on your laptop and know exactly what they do.
-All laptops will have ports and you need to think about which ones you will need if you are purchasing a new machine.
+After reading this guide, you should be able to identify all the ports on your laptop and know exactly what they’re for.
+All laptops have ports and you need to figure out which ones you need when you buy a new one.